 Cost: Rs.
 500 per person for forest entry + Rs.
 1000 for the guide for 1-10 persons.
 The fees are mandatory.

-Registration: No registration or pre-online booking is required.
+Registration: Prior registration or pre-online booking is required.
+You can register online from the official website.

 Timings: From 8 AM to 5 PM.